-The Group's trade and other payables (excluding customer's claims, customer's deposit and government liabilities), short-term and long-term loans payable and due to a related party are classified under this category.
+The Group's trade and other payables (excluding customer's deposit and statutory payable), loans payable and due to a related party are classified under this category.

 c.
 Impairment of Financial Assets

 The Group assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets is impaired.
 A financial asset or group of financial assets is deemed impaired if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (an incurred "loss event") and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be estimated reliably.